-The checksum is calculated by adding up all the other bytes using an 8-bit addition.
+- The checksum is calculated by adding up all the other bytes using an 8-bit addition. - When using CAN bus, just leave out the first byte (module address) and the last byte (checksum).

 3.1.1 Checksum Calculation

 As mentioned above, the checksum is calculated by adding up all bytes (including the module address byte) using 8-bit addition.
 Here are two examples to show how to do this: